 5. Use Technology to Your Advantage

-Creating visual study aids using technology can easily be applied to your note-making routine.
-Tools such as ExamTime Notes give you the freedom to express yourself and incorporate media such as graphics, videos and presentations to give you a richer learning experience.
+Creating visual study aids using technology can easily be applied to your note taking routine.
+Tools such as GoConqr Notes give you the freedom to express yourself and incorporate media such as graphics, videos and presentations to give you a richer learning experience.

-David Bayne and his class heavily use the ExamTime tools and this year he wants as much notes online as possible.
+David Bayne and his class heavily use the GoConqr tools and this year he wants as much notes online as possible.
 US Teacher and ed tech enthusiast Tom D’Amico advises his students to use digital notes with lists and color so they can quickly sort headings and concepts for easier recall.
-The blank canvas the Notes tool provides will help them do this by shaping them to suit each individual student.
+The blank canvas the Note making tool provides will help them do this by shaping them to suit each individual student.
 See an example Note below:

-If you would like to start creating your own online notes for free, click on the button below for a free ExamTime account:
+If you would like to start creating your own online notes for free, click on the button below for a free GoConqr account: